-We present a compiler translating OCaml [16] bytecode into Javascript [9].
+We present a compiler translating OCaml [1] bytecode into JavaScript [2].
 This compiler makes it possible to program client-side interactive Web applications in OCaml.

-Javascript is the only language that is directly available in most Web browsers and that provides a direct access to browser APIs.
-(The Flash and Silverlight platforms are not as widely available nor as integrated.)
+JavaScript is the only language that is readily available in most Web browsers and that provides a direct access to browser APIs.
+(Other platforms, such as Flash and Silverlight, are not as widely available nor as integrated.)
 It is thus the mandatory language for developing Web applications.
-However, one should be able to use a variety of languages on a Web browser.
-Javascript may be suitable for some tasks, but other languages can be more appropriate in other cases.
+Still, it would be interesting to be able to use a variety of languages on a Web browser: JavaScript may be suitable for some tasks, but other languages can be more appropriate in other cases.
 In particular, being able to use the same language both on browsers and servers makes it possible to share code and to reduce the language impedance mismatch between the two tiers.
-For instance, form validation must be performed on the server for security reasons, and is desirable on the client to provide an early feed-back to the user.
-Having to maintain two different pieces of code in two different languages would be error-prone.
-Concretely, we have appreciated being able to share a large amount of code when developing a graph viewer application with both a GTK and a Web user interface.
-When using a single language, the impedance mismatch in client-server communication is greatly reduced: data still have to be marshalled; but the same type definitions can be used on both side, with no need for translation.
-Thanks to recent work on highly-optimized JIT-based interpreters, Javascript now exhibits decent performance.
-For all these reasons, it is a sensible target for a compiler.
+For instance, form validation must be performed on the server for security reasons, and is desirable on the client to provide an early feedback to the user.
+Having to maintain two different pieces of code performing essentially the same task in two different languages is error-prone.
+When using a single language, the impedance mismatch in client-server communication is also greatly reduced: data still has to be marshalled; but the same type definitions can be used on both side, with no need for translation.
+In our case, we have appreciated being able to share a large amount of code when developing a graph viewer application with both a GTK and a Web user interface.